 The maximum length of a probation period is six months but it may be extended to one year with the consent of a worker.

-A worker may be terminated after serving due notice period or paying in lieu of notice.
+A worker may be terminated after serving a due notice period or paid in lieu of notice.
 The required notice period depends on the worker’s length of service as follows:

 There is no provision in law for paid or unpaid parental leave.

 Female employees are entitled to 60 working days (eight and a half weeks) of fully paid maternity leave.
-The compulsory leave is four weeks after child birth or miscarriage.
+Compulsory leave is four weeks after child birth or miscarriage.